ondy-dev/Planet-Aqua/README.md

 - **Fishing Gear Focus**: A large share of floating macroplastic in Earth's garbage patches comes from fishing-related gear, which is reflected in the game's events and mechanics
 - **Recycling Reality**: Only 9% of plastic waste is actually recycled globally - the game reflects this harsh reality
-- **Regional Differences**: China produces 32% of global plastics, while the US consumes 130kg per person annually (highest globally)
+- **Regional Differences**: Eastern regions produce 32% of global plastics, while western regions consume 130kg per person annually (highest globally)
 - **Cleanup Effectiveness**: Research shows that 80% cleanup can bring pollution to safe levels for marine life
 - **Upstream Prevention**: Prevention at the source is far more effective than downstream cleanup efforts
 - **Systems Thinking**: Emphasizes how convenience culture, industrial practices, and weak governance create complex environmental problems